1825 Klare: Orbit and classification

 The presumably stony asteroid orbits the Sun in the central main-belt at a distance of 2.4–3.0 AU once every 4 years and 5 months (1,600 days).
 Its orbit has an eccentricity of 0.11 and an inclination of 4° with respect to the ecliptic.
-First identified as at Uccle Observatory in 1934, Klares observation arc begins 20 years prior to its official discovery observation.
+First identified as at Uccle Observatory in 1934, Klare's observation arc begins 20 years prior to its official discovery observation.

 Naming

 Klare was named after Gerhard Klare (born 1932), an observing astronomer at Heidelberg Observatory since 1960, whose fields of interest include minor planets.
 He is also known for his numerous contributions in the yearbook series "Reviews in Modern Astronomy" of the Astronomische Gesellschaft.
 The official was published by the Minor Planet Center on 18 April 1977 (M.P.C.
 4156).

 Physical characteristics

 Rotation period

 Klare has been the subject of multiple photometric lightcurve studies, which gave a well-determined rotation period between 4.741 and 4.744 hours with a brightness variation between 0.70 and 0.90 magnitude (U=3/n.a.).
 Measurements have also been used as the basis for generating a three-dimensional model of its shape.
 The Collaborative Asteroid Lightcurve Link (CALL) adopts a period 4.744 hours with an amplitude of 0.70 magnitude (U=3).